NHSLeadership/nhsl-docker-base/README.md

 >
 > Special shout-out to [Parallax](https://parall.ax) for help and inspiration.

+This repository provides two images, one containing PHP-FPM (also able to run cron) and another running OpenResty.
+They are designed to be used together in a single Kubernetes pod.

 ## Rationale

 We use Kubernetes to make the most of our infrastructure.
 The majority of our applications (~90%) are built on PHP and so it made sense to create base images providing a standard build to run our applications from.
 In keeping with Kubernetes best practice we moved to an architecture running PHP-FPM in a separate container to the OpenResty web server within the same pod.